 Kastle uses Hollowtech to remove unnecessary layers and weight from the front of the ski, thereby dampening the tips and magically avoiding the dreaded tip-flap of nearly all rockered-tip skis.
 The HP in the name refers to their High Performance technologies, which in this case is a double titanal layer that offers unparalleled strength and consistency.
 Our testers have never felt so confident at such high speeds on an all-mountain ski.

 The best part about this ski's supportiveness is that it is unconditional.
 You don't have to be an all-mountain ripper to feel the security that the Kastles offer.
 Even if you're only skiing groomed snow at lower speeds, their edge grip and lack of chatter is second to none.
 Anywhere, anytime, the FX95 HP holds and comforts you.

 The Kastles are carving machines, and we found that we could set an edge and arc a turn at low or high speeds, which is a credit to the ski's construction.
 The Kastle's progressive dual rocker, and slightly lower camber profile allow the ski to transition quickly and fluidly from turn to turn.
 We found it very easy to get the ski on edge, and effortless to move from one edge to another.
-With a slightly larger turn radius than the Rossignol Soul 7 HDs or the Head Great Joys, at 18m, it prefers higher speeds and bigger turns.
+With a slightly larger turn radius than the Rossignol Soul 7 HDs, it prefers higher speeds and bigger turns.
 If you're newer to the delights of carving, it might be a little much to handle, and there are other skis in our review which will ease you more gently into this movement pattern.